-- Examinations will be given in the class period at times set by the instructors and administered electronically unless there is an extenuating circumstance or technology difficulty. - A student who misses a regularly schedule exam due to an excused absence will be scheduled to make up that exam at a specific time. - Any special arrangements for accommodations must be arranged by the student. - Drop quizzes are not permitted to be made up.
+- Examinations will be given in the class period at times set by the instructors and administered electronically unless there is an extenuating circumstance or technology difficulty. - A student who misses a regularly schedule exam due to an excused absence will be scheduled to make up that exam at a specific time. - Any special arrangements for accommodations must be arranged by the student at least two weeks in advance of the scheduled exam. - Drop quizzes are not permitted to be made up.
 The student scores a "zero" for that quiz. - Final examinations are to be held on the date and the time listed in the course syllabus. - An individual student wishing to request a change of time or date for a final exam may request such a change by: - 1. submitting a request stating exact change requested and giving the reason(s) for the requested change.
 (See Appendix) - 2. forwarding the request to the class instructor for signature indicating approval or disapproval. - 3. forwarding the request to the Department Chairperson for signature indicating approval or disapproval.
-The chairperson will inform the instructor who will inform the students. - A class wishing to request a change of time or date is to follow the same procedure and include signatures from all students enrolled in the course. - Students should not make end-of-semester travel arrangements that will conflict with the final exam schedule. - Students are referred to the Code of Student Life for policies regarding academic dishonesty during examinations.
+The chairperson will inform the instructor who will inform the students. - A class wishing to request a change of time or date is to follow the same procedure and include signatures from all students enrolled in the course. - Students should not make end-of-semester travel arrangements that will conflict with the final exam schedule. - Students are referred to the Code of Student Life for policies regarding academic dishonesty during examinations. - Exam scores are not shared by faculty until all students have completed the exam. - Final exam scores are posted in blackboard when faculty are finished grading, however final course grades are released by the Registrar.
+Faculty members do not share final course grades.